 Human Resource Departments and Employee Assistance Programs:

-Read how and why to utilize A Finished Heart to support individuals faced with caregiving death and dying, loss and grief.
+A Finished Heart was presented by Prism, the LGBT Employee Resource Group of Multnomah County with LGBTQ and Friends, the Employee Affinity Group for the City of Portland.
+In addition to supporting diversity and inclusion, read how and why to utilize A Finished Heart to support individuals faced with caregiving death and dying, loss and grief.
 A Finished Heart reaches out and moves audience members regardless of sexual orientation, supporting employees to validate their feelings and providing an opportunity for them to connect with each other.

 A Finished Heart brings audience members to deeply connect with themselves, with each other and with universal experience, as they are immersed in the intimacy of caregiving and dying in an atmosphere of love.
 Hospice chaplain Mary Peterson describes a tender example of two people connecting during A Finished Heart.